svp19/EasyPrint/codestructure.md

 B) Eprint_users [Eprint/PrinterFac/Eprint_users]
   - Comprises of Register, Profile, Upload document, History, Bill and activating account [acc_active_email.html is the template for activation email]
   - In views.py, the view `confirm` has the logic for uploading the files to Apache server and sending the prints to the printer.
+  - For checking the PDFs during upload, `subset_pdf` function is used in `views.py`.
+  -

 C) Eprint_admin [Eprint/PrinterFac/Eprint_admin]
   - Comprises of Task Management and Update Prices